 Partial offsetting: Here only the difference (the delta) between the actual and the target emissions is offset.
 The residual emissions of the target path are not offset.

 On Additionality, Vulnerability and Permanence

 Let’s break down three important terms when it comes to implementing meaningful compensation strategies: Additionality: Climate protection measures from offset projects must be of an additional nature, meaning they come from projects that would not have been initiated without the offset funding.
 Vulnerability: The oversupply of certificates and the question of which of the already running projects are dependent on the income from the sale of certificates raises the question of vulnerability.
-Vulnerable climate protection projects run the risk of not being able to continue emission reductions if the income from the certificates is lost (see more here).
+Vulnerable climate protection projects run the risk of not being able to continue emission reductions if the income from the certificates is lost (see more in the research from DEHSt).
 Permanence: Emission savings through climate protection projects must be permanent - the greenhouse gases saved must not be released back into the atmosphere.